PCT Southbound Gear List & Strategy 2025

 I carried a fanny pack for the final two-thirds of the hike.
 I loved the easy access to snacks, hand sanitizer, lip balm, toothbrush, etc. that the fanny pack provided.

 Last year on the PCT, many hikers carried fanny packs made by Patagonia and Cotopaxi.
-In the Fall, ultralight backpacking specific brands like Hyperlite Mountain Gear and Gossamer Gear designed models for thru-hikers.
+Now, ultralight backpacking specific brands like Hyperlite Mountain Gear and Gossamer Gear are designing models for thru-hikers.

 After carrying a fanny pack for 1700 miles, I found it annoying to have another strap around my waist (in addition to my pack’s hip belt and a belt holding up my pants).